Machine translation

 DeepL

-The wunderkind of machine translation software, DeepL, was launched in 2017 to further develop Linguee, the world’s largest database of human translations.
-The engineers at the German-based company applied the latest deep-learning technique (hence the company’s name) to get state-of-the-art machine translation software by training the models on Linguee’s data.
+DeepL, launched in 2017, originally as a way to further develop Linguee, a database of human translations.
+The engineers at the German-based company applied the latest deep-learning technique (hence the company’s name) to get then-state-of-the-art machine translation software by training the models on Linguee’s data.

-DeepL translator offers a free machine translation software tool for seamless integration into the whole Windows/iOS ecosystem.
-Users can translate text to and from a total of 28 languages, with 650 possible translation combinations (as of 2022), by clicking CTRL+C twice—or translate entire Word and PowerPoint documents per drag-and-drop.
+DeepL Translator offers a free machine translation software tool for integration into the Windows/iOS ecosystem.
+Language support is narrower than some competitors, with a total of 33 languages (as of 2024), by clicking CTRL+C twice—or translating entire Word and PowerPoint documents using drag-and-drop.

 Also, both in the web interface and the standalone app, you can customize translations by “forcing” terminology for selected language pairs.
 Already in the free version, users can decide to use specific (corporate) terminology in their translation for certain language pairs by just switching a toggle.
 This way, DeepL tackles one of the weaknesses of machine translation we mentioned before—accuracy.